pdjr-signalk-plugins/mqttgw/README.md

 ## Description

-**pdjr-skplugin-mqttgw** provides a service for exporting data to and importing data from an MQTT server.
+**pdjr-skplugin-mqttgw** exports data to and imports data from an MQTT server.

-Frequency and scope of export (i.e. whether or not to export metadata as well as values) and retention behaviour can be set globally and on a per-item basis.
+Export frequency, scope and retention behaviour can be set globally and on a per-item basis.

 ## Configuration